 5. Photographing the night sky.
 Wellington resident Mark Gee has made a name for himself doing this.
 New Zealand is sparsely populated with plenty of open spaces and little light pollution.
 But there are many people doing this sort of photography around the world.

 Let me give you an example.
-Last year I visited family in north Norfolk in the UK.
-It’s a beautiful region.
-Perhaps picturesque or pretty are better words.
+I recently visited family in north Norfolk in the UK.
 It doesn’t have mountains or other awe-inspiring scenery.
 It’s more of a quiet beauty that grows on you as you learn to appreciate it.

-Local landscape photographers tend to go for the chocolate box scenes – in this case the boats, marshes, windmills, sand dunes, beaches and pretty coastal villages.
-I’m basing this judgement on photos I’ve seen for sale in local photography galleries, and we have to remember that these guys take photos to sell.
+Local landscape photographers tend to go for the chocolate box scenes – the boats, marshes, windmills, sand dunes, beaches and pretty coastal villages.

 But where’s the imagination?
 Where’s the beautiful black and white work (most of it’s in color)?
 Where’s the personal interpretation?
-Anybody can go take a photo of a wooden boat.
+Anybody can take a photo of a windmill.
 What I want to know is what does the landscape mean to you once you move away from the well known locations?

 I’ve never been to Yosemite and I’m sure that if I did I would take photos of the same iconic views as Ansel Adams.
 But I’m not Ansel Adams, and neither are you, and copying his photos, however iconic they are, doesn’t make me or you a good photographer.
 That’s just chasing other people’s images.
 Find your own.
 What does the landscape mean to you?